Danza Orgánica Danza Orgánica

 ¿ quiénes somos?

-Founded in 2007 by Afrotaíno artist Mar Parrilla, Danza Orgánica is a Boston-based dance theater company whose work is centered around equity, social justice, and decolonization.
-With dancers from Borikén (so-called Puerto Rico), Mexico, República Dominicana, and España- DO brings forth a multiplicity of experiences with the common themes of migration, antiracism, and decolonization, towards the embodiment of a liberated future.
+Founded in 2007 by Afro-Taíno artist Mar Parrilla, Danza Orgánica is a Boston-based dance theater company focused on equity, social justice, and decolonization.
+With dancers from Borikén (Puerto Rico), Mexico, the Dominican Republic, Spain, and Palestine, DO brings a multiplicity of experiences centered around common themes of migration, antiracism, and decolonization, all working toward the embodiment of a liberated future.

-DO's programming includes performance, education (Dance for Social Justice™), and our annual festival We Create.
-We honor our right to express our BIPOC experience, joyfully reimagine ourselves in liberated BIPOC bodies, and leave a legacy that sheds light upon an untold side of history.
+DO's programming includes performances, education through their Dance for Social Justice™ program, and the annual We Create festival.
+We honor our right to express our BIPOC experience, joyfully reimagine ourselves in liberated BIPOC bodies, and leave a legacy that sheds light on untold histories.

 Mar Parrilla